Early Life and Education

 Philanthropy

-Gottesman is actively involved in philanthropy.
-He is a trustee at Columbia University and serves on the board of the Tate Gallery Foundation.
-He also participates in the Chairman's Council of the Metropolitan Museum of Art and the international council of the Museum of Modern Art.
+Gottesman is involved in philanthropic efforts and serves as a trustee at Columbia University and a board member at the Tate Gallery Foundation.
+He is also on the Chairman's Council of the Metropolitan Museum of Art and the international council of the Museum of Modern Art.